 Turning Your Boiler Back on at the End of Summer

-Bleed Your Radiators if they Need it
+Bleed your radiators if they need it

 If you find that one or more of your radiators isn’t heating up in certain areas (or not warming up at all) then you might need to bleed your radiators to remove trapped air.

 When it comes to radiators, it’s also worth noting that thermostatic radiator valves can get stuck if they’re left closed for too long which means that they won’t work when it comes to turning the heating on again.
 Try to keep them open as much as you can during the summer months.

-Don't Turn the Heat up too Fast
+Don't turn the heat up too fast

 Instead, try to turn your heating up one degree at a time.
-Generally your thermostat should be set at a temperature you feel comfortable at.
-For most households this is between 18 and 21 degrees Celsius (and slightly higher for the elderly).
+Generally, your thermostat should be set at a temperature you feel comfortable at.
+For most households this is between 18 and 21 degrees celsius (and slightly higher for the elderly).

-Check for Faults
+Check for any boiler probelems

 During a long period of inactivity (over the summer) is when problems with your boiler are most likely to happen.

 Low boiler pressure